terchris/nerdmeet/README.md

 We are planning to invite all who belive that technology can help people in need to a hackathon event.
 The event will be a full weekend and follow the [Startup Weekend](https://startupweekend.org/) format.
 StartupWeekend is a well tried format for innovation and hackathon events and has been runing in 150+ countries since 2007.

-The event will be held in Oslo, Norway.
-October 2024.
+The event will be held in Red Cross Conference Center in Oslo, Friday 10 to Sunday 13 October 2024.

 ## NerdMeet meetups